zilishen/documentation/content/nginx/admin-guide/monitoring/diagnostic-package.md

 ## Introduction

 The NGINX diagnostic package automates the collection of the data required to troubleshoot issues in your NGINX environment.
-The package contains a [light weight script](https://nginx.org/download/nginx-supportpkg.sh) to collect the diagnostic data required to troubleshoot your NGINX open source and/or NGINX Plus instance.
+The package contains a [lightweight script](https://nginx.org/download/nginx-supportpkg.sh) to collect the diagnostic data required to troubleshoot your NGINX Open Source and/or NGINX Plus instance.

 The diagnostic package collects following information from the NGINX installation: